Christmas Travel Guide

 Don't forget the masks and sanitizer

-Masks aren't always required in airports anymore, but given the massive amount of travelers who'll be in transit during the holidays, it won't hurt to bring one or two.
+Masks aren't typically required in airports anymore, but given the massive amount of travelers who'll be in transit during the holidays, it won't hurt to bring one or two.
 You can also pack up to 12 ounces of hand sanitizer in your carry on (other liquids are limited to 3 ounces or less).

 Use an overbooked flight to your advantage